serginator/mac-initializer/README.md

 ### Install config and aliases

 It will copy file `.zshrc` and folder `.zshrc.d` to your $HOME, and .gitconfig with several aliases, and .bowerrc, and maybe more stuff in a future.
+It also adds an alias `mac-init` which you can launch from anwhere to update your stuff